1. About co-dydramol

 Are there other painkillers I can try?

-Some painkillers work better than others for certain pains.
+Some painkillers work better than others for certain types of pain.
 For example, the best painkiller to ease your headache may not be the best one for your backache.

 Before taking co-dydramol, try taking paracetamol to see if that helps.
 Paracetamol can relieve most types of pain.

-However, NSAIDs aren't suitable for some people.
+However, NSAIDs are not suitable for some people.
 This includes people with stomach ulcers, or severe heart, kidney or liver problems.
 If you want to try NSAIDs, speak to your pharmacist or doctor.

 Can I drink alcohol with it?